Private Iris Recognition with High-Performance FHE

 \section{Conclusion}

-Our work demonstrates the relevance of ThFHE for large-scale privacy-preserving biometric recognition, offering similar efficiency as solutions based on secret-sharing MPC while having much milder requirements in terms of communication, and allowing a greater distribution of security and computation.
+Our work demonstrates the relevance of ThFHE for large-scale privacy-preserving biometric recognition, offering similar efficiency as solutions based on SS-MPC while having much milder requirements in terms of communication, and allowing a greater distribution of security and computation.

 The folding technique allows one to aggressively reduce the amount of encrypted data at an early stage in large-scale FHE computations.
 We expect this idea to be useful in other settings.

 Finally, regarding homomorphic algorithmic design, our work illustrates major efficiency progress on homomorphic linear algebra.
 It becomes so efficient that it can be worth sacrificing some efficiency on heavy linear algebra computations (by placing them at a higher modulus) in order to reduce the cost of calls to other more expensive homomorphic primitives, such as bootstrapping.